Here's the library schedule for this school year, including technology humanities. Mrs. Rohde is here FULL TIME this year!

-Take a look at our What To Read page for ideas, or ask me!
-I'm always happy to give you or your child a special consultation.
+Your child should be reading books they like!
+If you're looking for ideas take a look at our What To Read page for ideas, or ask Mrs. Rohde.
+She is always happy to give you (or your child) a special consultation.

 When is the Library Open?

 Parents and students are welcome to drop in any time during school hours.
-I can almost always make time to help students during a class.
+Mrs. Rohde can almost always make time to help students during a class.
 Students may also schedule daytime visits with their classroom teacher.

 How Many Books Can We Check Out?

 First and second grade students begin the year checking out one book at a time.
-Once students have shown responsibility for returning one book on time, they may take them home and check out more.
-If they forget their books, they may still take one book, but if they forget again the following week, they must bring all their books back before they get more.
+Once students have shown responsibility for returning one book on time (to the Book Return tub in their classroom upon arrival on their library day), they may add one more book each week.
+If they forget their books the following week, they may still take one book, but if they forget again the following week, their limit returns to one book, and they can work back up from there.
+In general, they should return all their books before getting more.
 If you prefer to limit your child's checkout to one or two books, or if you would rather they keep their books at school, just let me know.

 When Are Books Due?